 The most common and least invasive type of drug testing is urinary analysis.
 The testing method is easy, efficient, and can track methadone within an hour for up to 2 weeks following ingestion.

 Saliva testing is not as common, but it can detect the drug within a half hour and up to several days after ingestion.
 Compared to blood or hair testing, saliva tests are more similar to urine samples in that they are quicker to track and more convenient to perform.

 Blood testing is usually reserved for use in detox facilities alone.
 These tests can monitor methadone use within a half hour as well, but are used far less frequently than those above.

 When it comes to hair testing, methadone is detected through the hair follicles.
 Depending on the person’s level of usage, it may be harder to detect methadone by using this method.
 If a person is a chronic user, it can be automatically detected because the drug has had time to accumulate in the hair.

 When carefully monitored, methadone is a successful replacement therapy drug used for addicts in detox.
 However, it is still an opiate and can be abused if not properly regulated.
 This category of drugs are addictive and can lead to overdose when abused.

-Common symptoms to look out for, if you suspect someone you know, or love is abusing methadone, include vomiting, constipation, mood swings, and irregular sleep patterns.
+Common symptoms to look out for, if you suspect someone you know, or love is abusing methadone, include nausea, vomiting, constipation, mood swings, and irregular sleep patterns.
 The shift in behavior may be subtle at first, but there is a noticeable difference from someone who is temporarily stressed out and someone who is drug dependent.